anupupadhaya123/anupupadhaya123/README.md

 - 👋 Hi, I’m Anup Upadhaya
-- 👀 I’m interested in Mobile Application Development
+- 👀 I’m former developer as Mobile Application Development but currently switched to Data Science
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Data Analysis
-- 💞️ I’m looking to collaborate on any project of mobile application
+- 💞️ I’m looking to collaborate on any project of data analysis
 - 📫 How to reach me ,you can contact me anywhere

 <!---